What Can Cause a False Positive Breathalyzer Test

 It’s a good idea to avoid driving while taking OTC cough and cold medicines, anyway.
 Other ingredients besides alcohol can cause drowsiness, which can be interpreted as drunkenness.

-Devices used to test BAC must be service regularly and carefully adjusted to the conditions in which they are used.
+Devices used to test BAC must be serviced regularly and carefully adjusted to the conditions in which they are used.
 Portable handheld breath-test kits also expire.
-Mistakes by officers, defects in manufacturing, or simply age may cause a device registering higher amounts of alcohol on person’s breath than is actually in his or her system.
+A lack of proper maintenance and calibration can compromise the accuracy of breathalyzer results.
+Mistakes by officers, defects in manufacturing, or simply age may cause a device to register higher amounts of alcohol on a person’s breath than is actually in his or her system.
+Poor equipment calibration can lead to inaccurate breathalyzer results.
 A false reading would then lead to an unjustified arrest and an unwarranted charge.

 One key factor is calibration.
 If the officer sets the machine incorrectly, he or she may arrest multiple people without trustworthy evidence.
 Remember that the portable Breathalyzer is a machine that needs regular maintenance and upkeep to maintain its effectiveness.
 Without routine calibration, officers could make arrests that cannot be backed up in court, often inconveniencing innocent citizens.